We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 General FAQs

-Up to 2.5 meters high without planning permission needed.
+Up to 2.5 meters high without planning permission is needed.
 Be mindful of garden heights though.

 If further than 4 meters from a boundary, you can build higher.